Unexpected Magic in Madeira:

 It was warm and humid even in December.
 Sub-tropical forests cover the volcanic slopes of the island.
 Sugar cane, avocados, pineapples and bananas all grow on the terraced farmlands and even when the clouds descend and it rains, the gardens are alight, a blaze of colourful flowers.

 Madeira lies some 900 km South West of Lisbon, in the North Atlantic.
 The main island of Madeira is part of an archipelago which includes the island of Porto Santo and the Desertas Islands.
-It was first claimed by the Portuguese crown in 1418, at the time the island was uninhabited and densely wooded.
+It was first claimed by the Portuguese crown in 1418, at a time when the island was uninhabited and densely wooded.
 In fact, the name given to the island means wood in Portuguese.
 Populated only by birds, the Portuguese settlers had to clear the land (a process that was at least partly by controlled fires over a seven-year period) and build a complex network of deep drains and canals, levadas, to drain the slopes and bring water to those parts of the island that had none.
 While the climate may be clement with averages all the year round between 17 and 25c, the terrain is mountainous with steep cliffs leading down to the sea.

 Our recent trip was based in Funchal, the main City on the island.
 And while we spent much of the time learning more about the spa facilities offered by hotels in Funchal, which appear to be almost a de facto requirement, a trek out to the mountains gave us some insight into the way of life of the people of Madeira.
 There seemed to be a lot of a local cocktail involved, Poncha.
 It’s traditionally made with the local sugar cane rum, aguadente de cana, honey, sugar and lemon juice and rind mixed together to make a really delicious and rather lethal drink.